Contrastive-KAN: A Semi-Supervised Intrusion Detection Framework for Cybersecurity with scarce Labeled Data: Introduction

 Today, with the rapid development of networking, the Internet of Things (IoT) and the Industrial Internet of Things (IIoT), including technologies such as smart home applications, medical devices, automated vehicles, and sensor networks \cite{abed2024modified}, are being increasingly adopted.
 As a result, cybersecurity has become one of the most critical aspects of both cyberspace and network infrastructures.
 The need for secure digital environments is evident in the era of the Fourth Industrial Revolution, where internet connectivity is integrated into many aspects of modern life \cite{muneer2024critical}, \cite{mukherjee1994network}, \cite{yick2008wireless}.

+On the other hand, in the era of machine learning (ML) and deep learning (DL) has found its way in many other domains as in we can find them in the field of navigation \cite{alikhani2025long}, image processing \cite{lu2007survey}, medical field such as personalized treatment \cite{wen2023deep}, intelligent applications in finance \cite{gadre2016review}, industrial automation \cite{iqbal2019fault} and many other applications .

 In IoT and IIoT scenarios, intrusion detection systems are designed to identify suspicious patterns in sensor, actuator, and network packet data.
-With the advent of machine learning (ML) and deep learning (DL), the field of intrusion detection has shifted from classical rule-based methods toward intelligent data-driven approaches.
+With the advent of , the field of ML and DL intrusion detection has shifted from classical rule-based methods toward intelligent data-driven approaches.
 ML techniques require fewer computational resources and less data compared to DL methods.
 However, they often lack the generalizability needed to handle unseen data.
 In contrast, DL methods offer superior performance but require large volumes of data and significantly more computational resources \cite{muneer2024critical}.

 To address these challenges, researchers have proposed various solutions.
 Unsupervised methods aim to reduce the cost and time associated with data annotation by leveraging unlabeled data \cite{li2024genos}.
 However, these approaches usually fall short in achieving the desired performance.
 To preserve data privacy, federated learning techniques have been introduced to train models without the need to centralize data \cite{muneer2024critical}.
 Despite these advances, many existing methods still lack the interpretability required by industry for safe and reliable operation \cite{adadi2018peeking}.